pivotal/docs-tap/getting-started.md

 and create a Services Toolkit resource called `ClusterResource` for RabbitmqCluster so that Application Teams can discover it.

-1. Install RabbitMQ Operator which provides a RabbitmqCluster API Kind on the rabbitmq.com/v1beta1 API Group/Version.
+1. Install RabbitMQ Operator which provides a RabbitmqCluster API kind on the rabbitmq.com/v1beta1 API Group/Version.

     ```
     kapp -y deploy --app rmq-operator --file https://github.com/rabbitmq/cluster-operator/releases/download/v1.9.0/cluster-operator.yml